• Bob And Brenda Kerr

 I was at the airport in plenty of time to pick up Natalie, so I obtained a train ticket for her.

 Natalie and I had a bit of difficulty finding each other, so I am thankful for cell phones.
-We quickly located each other.
+It didn't take very long to located each other.
 It was so good to see her in person after months of planning via email and texts.

 Natalie and I found our platform.
 I was hoping to catch the direct train, but we ended up having one stop on the way back to Amsterdam Central train station.